denten-books/plain-text/2-device.md

 universal Turing machine its physical form.
 Once we have grasped the notion of the Turing machine as a piece of software, an algorithm, I am compelled to wonder about its history as a mechanism and ask, what are its technological antecedents?
-What would happen if Turing attempted to patent his device, for example?
-What previous art and related designs would he have to cite in his application?
-In an answer to these question we discover, perhaps unsurprisingly, that the Turing machine belongs to a long lineage of controlling devices.
-This entails also that the book, subsumed by computation, also embodies a part of the same material history.
+What would happen, for example, if Turing attempted to patent his device?
+What prior art would he cite in his patent application?
+In an answer to these question we discover that the Turing machine belongs to a long lineage of controlling devices.
+The electronic book belongs to the same history by association.

 Most of the minimal physical requirements to build a universal Turing machine were within reach in the 1930s, at the time Turing authored his influential